louckazdenekjr/whatsapp-for-linux/README.md

 build the application:
 npm run build-linux

-please note that you can build the application for windows or mac but it's not the purpose of this repo to support builds for these platforms
+optionally build the application for windows or mac (please don't open issues for these builds): npm run build-win / npm run build-mac